Peter Petrelli (Milo Ventimiglia)

 - Characterization Marches On: He was a pretty big Jerkass in Season 1.
 He grew out of it, though he does have some jerkass tendencies occasionally.

 - The Chessmaster: He has his moments, with season one pretty much making him a Magnificent Bastard.

-- Death Glare: Deployed a lot, especially against his little brother Peter, Danko (... all the damn time), Ma Petrelli, Parkman, even Noah Bennet (to no effect).
+- Death Glare: Deployed a lot, especially against his little brother Peter, Danko, Ma Petrelli, Parkman, even Noah Bennet (to no effect).

-- Even Evil Has Standards: Not only did he not know that Tracey Strauss's escape was orchestrated to manipulate a government official into keeping the division up and running instead of shutting it down, but as soon as he found out about it, he told off the guy who orchestrated it, Danko.
+- Even Evil Has Standards: Not only did he not know that Tracy Strauss's escape was orchestrated to manipulate a government official into keeping the division up and running, but as soon as he found out about it, he told off the guy who orchestrated it, Danko.

 - Flight: His ability, and unlike other flying characters, he's able to do it at super-speed.
 Ironically, the most stick-in-the-mud character gets one of the most fun powers.